iyke395/Pokemon-Hackathon/README.md

 **We are trying to answer the following questions**
 1. which pokemon has the highest Attack?
-2. which pokemon has the highest Defence?
+2. which pokemon has the highest Defense?
 3. which pokemon has the highest HitPoint?
 4. which pokemon has the highest Speed?
 5. which Pokemon is the Strongest Overall?